MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 <iframe src="https://mva.microsoft.com/en-US/training-courses-embed/developers-guide-to-the-desktop-bridge-17373/Demo-Convert-a-No-Installer-Application-agAXF2WhD_3506218965" width="636" height="480" allowFullScreen frameBorder="0"></iframe>

 <span id="optional-parameters" />
-#### Convert an app, sign the app, and prepare it for store submission
+#### Convert an app, sign the app, and run validation checks on the package

-This example is similar to first one except it shows how you can sign your app and then validate your app against Desktop Bridge and Windows Store requirements.
+This example is similar to first one except it shows how you can sign your app for local testing, and then validate your app against Desktop Bridge and Windows Store requirements.

-You can sign your app by using the optional ``Sign`` parameter and validate it by using the ``verify`` parameter.

 ```cmd
 DesktopAppConverter.exe -Installer C:\Installer\MyAppSetup.exe -InstallerArguments "/S" -Destination C:\Output\MyApp -PackageName "MyApp" -Publisher "CN=MyPublisher" -Version 0.0.0.1 -MakeAppx -Sign -Verbose -Verify
 ```

+The ``Sign`` parameter generates a certificate and then signs your app with it.
+To run your app, you'll have to install that generated certificate.
+To learn how, see the [Run the converted app](#run-app) section of this guide.
+This certificate only lets you test your app locally.
+To distribute your app, you'll have to use a certificate issued by a company.
+See [Sign a Windows Desktop Bridge App](desktop-to-uwp-signing.md).

+You can validate you app by using the ``Verify`` parameter.

 ### A quick look at optional parameters